OCIA

 Go slowly, make sure you’ve developed the basics well.
 That will help you avoid discouragement and frustration, two big enemies of faith development.

 Also be aware of the importance of orthodoxy in the information you receive. (“Orthodoxy” here means “accurate and faithful” teaching.)
-Make sure that you’re satisfied with your own faith development in each of the Catholic RCIA stages before moving on to the next.
+Make sure that you’re satisfied with your own faith development in each of the Catholic OCIA stages before moving on to the next.
 Don’t let pressure from anyone else make you move on.
 Also watch out for calendar-based pressure – don’t say things like, “If I don’t start catechesis now, I won’t be done this Easter!”
 That’s the wrong basis for making a decision about your faith and your life!
-Sometimes it seems like it takes a long time to work through all of the Catholic RCIA stages.
+Sometimes it seems like it takes a long time to work through all of the Catholic OCIA stages.